Love-and-Tolerance/Love-and-Tolerance/README.md

 This is a Minecraft resource pack inspired by the visual art style and design of the show _My Little Pony: Friendship is Magic_.
 Bright colours and (moderate) pony references abound!

+## Features

+- Bright and colorful textures, just like the show!
+- Pony pictures are featured as paintings.
+- Its similar to the default textures, so your builds don't look completely different.
+- It is compatible with [Mine Little Pony](https://minelittlepony-mod.com/) and its ponified mobs.
+- Both Java and Bedrock (MCPE and Windows 10) editions are available.
+- It has various [add-on packs](https://love-tolerance.com/addons/) to customize the look and feel of the game.
+- Has support for Optifine and CTM textures in an add-on.
+- Used on the famous Brohoof Minecraft server.
+- The best way to explore Equestria.

 ## Installation

 - Download the Love-and-Tolerance.zip from the [releases page](https://github.com/Love-and-Tolerance/Love-and-Tolerance/releases/latest).
 Don't use the source code options!